Questions & Answers

 The counselor to camper ratio is 4 to 1 in junior camp and 6 to 1 in senior camp.

-Yes, we offer a 10% discount off the total tuition for each sister.
+Yes, we offer a 10% discount off the total tuition for each sister AFTER the first sister is enrolled.
+Therefore the first sister is not eligible for the discount.

 We do grant a limited number of partial camperships for those girls in need.
-If interested, you need to contact the camp directly and inform us of the need.
-The money for this program comes from the Elisabeth Mitchell Charitable Trust that our friends and patrons of Nakanawa can contribute to on a tax deductible basis.
+If interested, you need to contact the camp directly and request the application.
+The money for this program comes from the Elisabeth Mitchell Charitable Fund that our friends and patrons of Nakanawa can contribute to on a tax deductible basis.

 Activities, Special Events, Trips & Awards